cstack/average-american/README.md

 ### How It Works

-1. **Data Fetching**: Downloads the Census Excel file and caches it locally
+1. **Census Data Fetching**: Downloads the Census Excel file and caches it locally
-2. **Parsing**: Extracts gender distribution and median age for each year (2020-2024)
+2. **Census Parsing**: Extracts gender distribution and median age for each year (2020-2024)
+3. **Baby Name Parsing**: Parses NationalNames.csv to find most popular names by year and gender
-3. **Calculation**:
+4. **Calculation**:
-   - Gender: Mode (most common) - calculated from total population by gender
+   - **Gender**: Mode (most common) - calculated from total population by gender
-   - Age: Median age as reported by Census Bureau
+   - **Age**: Median age as reported by Census Bureau
+   - **Name**: Determined by:
+     - Birth year = current year - median age
+     - Most popular name for that birth year and gender
-4. **Output**: Formats the data into a readable profile
+5. **Output**: Formats the data into a readable profile for each year

 ## Methodology

 Following John Green's approach:
 - **Gender**: Uses mode (most common value) from the gender distribution
 - **Age**: Uses median age from Census data
+- **Name**: Uses the most popular baby name from the calculated birth year
+  - Example: If median age is 39.1 in 2024, birth year ≈ 1985
+  - For females born in 1985, the most popular name was Jessica
 - Data is specific to the United States population

+## Current Demographics

+Implemented characteristics:
+- ✅ Gender (mode from population distribution)
+- ✅ Age (median)
+- ✅ Name (most popular for birth year and gender)

 ## Future Enhancements